estkme-group/openeuicc/README.md

 ./gradlew :app-unpriv:assembleRelease
 ```

+Building (AOSP)
+===

+There are two ways to include OpenEUICC in your AOSP-based system image:

+1. Include this project and its [dependencies](https://gitea.angry.im/PeterCxy/android_prebuilts_openeuicc-deps) inside the AOSP tree.
+   - If inclusion in `manifest.xml` is required, remember to set the `sync-s` option to clone submodules.
+   - The module name is `OpenEUICC`.
+You can include it in `PRODUCT_PACKAGES`, or simply build it standalone using `mm`.
+   - Compilation of this project is **only** tested against the latest AOSP release version.
+The app itself should be compatible with older AOSP versions, but the source may not compile against an older AOSP source tree.
+2. If compilation against AOSP source tree is not possible, consider [building with gradle](#building--gradle-) and import the apk as a prebuilt.
+   - No official `Android.bp` is provided for this case but it should be straightforward to write.
+   - You might want to include `privapp_whitelist_im.angry.openeuicc.xml` as well.

 FAQs
 ===

 - Q: Do you provide prebuilt binaries for OpenEUICC?
-- A: No. If you are a custom ROM developer, either include the entire OpenEUICC repository in your AOSP source tree, or generate an APK using `gradle` and import that as a prebuilt system app.
+- A: Debug-mode APKs are available continuously as an artifact of the [Actions](https://gitea.angry.im/PeterCxy/OpenEUICC/actions) CI used by this project.
+However, these debug-mode APKs are **not** intended for inclusion inside system images, nor are they supported by the developer in any sense.
+If you are a custom ROM developer, either include the entire OpenEUICC repository in your AOSP source tree, or generate an APK using `gradle` and import that as a prebuilt system app.
 Note that you might want `privapp_whitelist_im.angry.openeuicc.xml` as well.

 - Q: AOSP's Settings app seems to be confused by OpenEUICC (for example, disabling / enabling profiles from the Networks page do not work properly)
 - A: When your device has internal eSIM chip(s) __and__ you have inserted a removable eSIM chip, the Settings app can misbehave since it was never designed for this scenario. __Please prefer using OpenEUICC's own management interface whenever possible.__ In the future, there might be an option to exclude removable SIMs from being reported to the Android system.